echec-et-math/GASBuilder/README.md

 - The program blocking for someone to read the word into the pipe, when there is no one to read (the exact same solution applies)

 However, `pipe_fix` being manually called my our `./run` fix, you should not have to ever use it.

+# Scrapped additional content

+We would have liked to allow a list of commands for a same case instead of a unique one for the program mode, but by following the given exemple we sticked to one only and it was then too late to fix.
+What we would have done to complete it would be to consider a sequence (list) of operations instead of a single one, separated by a dedicated token (it beaing an unused punctuation sign like `#`, `~`, `^` or `@`), and process the list sequentially within the program builder.
+This is not that hard or long to do, but as I'm writing this, it's too late to even consider fixing it reliably.